There are now 2 possible online modes for units:

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) in-class and online exercises; (2) role-play; and (3) examination.
+Indicative assessments in this unit are as follows: (1) in-class and online exercises; (2) role-play; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Bonnie Thomas (semester 2) and Sabine Kuuse (summer unit)
+- Sabine Kuuse (summer); Bonnie Thomas (semester 2)

 - Unit rules

 - Contact hours